WARNING: VERY LONG

 While a great deal of thought went into the Durand Line, just none for the long-standing ethnic makeup of the region through which it ran, the border that was drawn separating the future Pakistan from the future India on the eve of independence from Britain, named for Sir Cyril Radcliffe, has been a problem because it was drawn with very little thought behind it at all.
 Radcliffe had been Director-General of the Ministry of Information during World War II, and that combined with his never having set one foot in India made him qualified, somehow, to oversee the incredibly difficult work of creating two new nation-states there.
 The British government gave him plenty of time to complete the job, like a whole five weeks, and that was probably more time than Radcliffe wanted; when he finally did make it to India to begin his duties, his initial impression was that he wanted to get the hell out of there as soon as humanly possible.

 The line Radcliffe wound up drawing made virtually no sense; it bifurcated villages and heavily populated regions, and there are even stories about it running through single houses.
 Radcliffe shrugged off complaints by arguing that somebody would have been unhappy no matter how he drew the border, but once independence came the true extent of the catastrophe that was Radcliffe’s shoddy work became apparent.
-About 14 million people immediately fled from one side of the border to another, and it’s estimated that roughly 500,000 died in the chaos, while ongoing tensions over the border contributed to wars between India and Pakistan in 1947, 1965, and 1971.
+About 14 million people immediately fled from one side of the border to another, and millions may have died in the chaos (estimates fluctuate wildly), while ongoing tensions over the border contributed to wars between India and Pakistan in 1947, 1965, and 1971.
 Radcliffe graciously refused his salary for a job mediocrely done…and then was given a lifetime peerage and made a Knight Grand Cross of the British Empire.
 Heck of a job, Cyril!

 The real kicker, long-term, has been the fact that the Radcliffe Line made no allowance for the final status of Kashmir, the mostly mountainous region that serves as the northernmost tip of India and the northeastern part of Pakistan.
 The British authorities assumed that the last autonomous ruler of Kashmir, Hari Singh, would join Pakistan after the partition (Kashmiri independence was apparently not an option), because Kashmir’s population was overwhelmingly Muslim.
 Hari Singh surprised the British by refusing to join Pakistan and then appealing for British aid when Pakistani irregular fighters started pouring into Kashmir to, uh, encourage him to change his mind.
 He got British assistance, but the price was agreeing that Kashmir would become part of India, instead.